-TST_L05B: The TST_L05B table can be considered the master table for the entire TST module.
+TST_L05B: The TST_L05B table is the master layer table for the entire TST module.
 It is the best source for pavement layer thickness information.
 The layer thickness values stored in this table are those that the regional data collection contractors recommend as being the best representative values based on the inspection of field sampling information, deflection measurements, and laboratory measurements on cores.
 It is important to note that this table contains representative thickness information based on multiple data sources and engineering judgment, as opposed to the measured layer thickness data stored in TST_L05A.
+The SETION_LAYER_STRUTURE table is a copy of this table.